 You don’t have to be the only expert.
-Your association’s role is to create a proper learning environment and framework for delivering premium learning solutions.
+Your association’s role is to create a proper learning environment and framework for delivering premium learning solutions— regardless of who’s offering them.
 Content partnerships not only allow associations to scale their education offerings more easily, they also offer opportunities for enhancing brand awareness by leveraging a content provider’s marketing network.

 Showcase your members as experts

 Take advantage of the experts within your membership to not only create quality content but strengthen your association’s authority and branding.
+Expert members can share reliable content through blog posts, educational videos, and more.
 Show prospective members that your association knows what they’re talking about with existing members.